 Head Trauma – Post Concussive Syndrome

 Following a head injury, whether incurred in the athletic arena or elsewhere, students may experience what is referred to as Post Concussive Syndrome (PCS).
 Symptoms may include dizziness, light and noise sensitivity, headaches, irritability, fatigue, memory impairment, diminished ability to concentrate, as well as delayed information processing and reaction time.
 While many people experience these symptoms shortly after a head injury, they typically remit within 3-6 months.
 When they do not, individuals are said to have PCS.
-Follow this link to take a brief, initial evaluation of the psychological issues you may be experiencing due to head trauma.
-If upon reflection your symptoms appear to be a cause of concern, know that both the Counseling Service and Health Services are here to help you.

 Health Services and the Counseling Service work collaboratively to help students address the physical, cognitive, and emotional challenges of PCS.
 Meeting with a counselor can help you to identify what might be going on, to explore assessment and treatment options, and to discuss the impact of PCS on both personal and academic activities.
 If you are interested in learning more about PCS or in meeting with a care provider, please call either the Counseling Service at 725-3145 or the Health Service at 725-3770.